-Decree-Law no. 446/85 of 25 October 1985, as amended from time to time and Decree-Law no. 249/99 of 7 July 1999 (which implemented Directive 93/13/CEE of 5 April 1993) and Decree-Law no. 323/2001 of 17 December 2001, known as the Lei das Cláusulas Contratuais Gerais ("the Law of General Contractual Clauses"), prohibits, in general terms, the introduction of abusive clauses in contracts entered into with consumers.
+Clauses"), as amended from time to time, and Decree-Law no. 249/99 of 7 July 1999 (which implemented Directive 93/13/EEC of 5 April 1993) prohibit, in general terms, the introduction of abusive clauses in contracts entered into with consumers.
 Pursuant to this law, a clause is deemed to be abusive if such clause has not been specifically negotiated by the parties and leads to an unbalanced situation insofar as the rights and obligations of the consumer (regarded as the weaker party) and the rights and obligations of the counterparty (regarded as the stronger party) are concerned and the law provides for an extended list of prohibited clauses.
 The use of such clauses that are prohibited will cause the relevant clauses to be considered null and void.

 There are many legal and regulatory diplomas setting forth protection measures to the benefit of consumers, notably Decree-Law no. 220/94 of 23 August 1994, which states the minimum level of information to be included in loans, such as the annual effective rate and information related thereto.
-Recently, Decree-Law no. 74-A/2017, of 23 June on credit agreements for consumers relating to residential immovable property (which implemented Directive 2017/17/EU) established a number of requisites for ensuring consumer protection and transparency, notably as in relation to the provision of pre-contractual information.
-On other noteworthy rights of the consumers in the context of enforcement proceedings, please refer to answer to question 1.2 D.) above.
+Recently, Decree-Law no. 74-A/2017 of 23 June on credit agreements for consumers relating to residential immovable property (which implemented Directive 2017/17/EU) established a number of requisites for ensuring consumer protection and transparency, notably as in relation to the provision of pre-contractual information.
+On other noteworthy rights of the consumers in the context of enforcement proceedings, please refer to answer to question 1.2, D. above.